Credentials

 Accessing bulk CMS storage

-tools to access the large-scale Hadoop/HDFS storage.
-This should be used to store multi-terabyte datasets for longer-term and for interfacing with the CMS grid.
+Once you have a valid proxy, use the gfal-ls, gfal-rm, gfal-copy tools to access the large-scale Ceph storage.
+This should be used to store multi-terabyte datasets for the longer term and for interfacing with the CMS grid.

 Accessing T2 fast shared storage

-, this is a shared filesystem that is read/write accessible from all interactive and worker nodes.
+Smaller files that need to be accessed often can be stored in your home directory, this is a shared filesystem with read/write access from all interactive and worker nodes.
 Generally, it can be treated as a fast local disk.

 Setup CMSSW